Local Storage seems to be disabled in your browser.

 A Tale of Two Coins

-Officially assayed by the Queen's Assay office and approved by the Smithsonian institution, the Smithsonian 1838 Silver Founder's Two-Proof Set comes in a beautiful black lacquered wooden box featuring a pewter engraving of the original Smithsonian castle on top along with a numbered certificate of authenticity.
+Officially assayed by the Queen's Assay office and approved by the Smithsonian, the Smithsonian 1838 Silver Founder's Two-Proof Set comes in a beautiful black lacquered wooden box featuring a pewter engraving of the original Smithsonian castle on top along with a numbered certificate of authenticity.

 In addition, each will be graded Proof-70 Ultra Cameo (PF70UC) by Numismatic Guaranty Corporation (NGC), a distinction that means your perfectly-graded proofs will have ZERO imperfections -- showing all features and fields exactly as the engraver and mint intended.
 Your proofs will also be sonically sealed in individual acrylic cases -- giving you the best in protection while granting clear sightlines into every beautiful detail.
 Finally, all of your proofs' unique characteristics will be described in detail on each acrylic case's special "Founder's Set" label, specially-designed for this occasion!